froont/polar-embed/README.md

   api_key: string;  // Your secret API key
   options: {  // Options that will limit the use of token
-    available_steps: string[]  // List of available steps for user (used for token generation) }
+    available_steps: string[]  // List of available steps for user (used for token generation) rebase?: boolean  // When clonging from one user to another, if they have different base projects this will rebase the project according to current users base project
+  }
 }
 ```